jaykay12/tech/_posts/2020-8-26-java-array-object-wrapper.md

 ### Object Class

   - The parent class of all the classes in java by default.

-  - Is beneficial if we want to refer any object whose type is unknown.
+  - Beneficial if we want to refer any object whose type is unknown.
 Using upcasting this is achieved.

   - Important methods of Object class: